Skip to content

 For the subdomain, use the coordinating subdomain listed in your Braze instance URL.
 For example, if your instance is US-01, your URL is https://dashboard-01.braze.com.
 This means that your subdomain will be dashboard-01.

-For some IdPs, this can also be referred to as the Reply URL, Audience URL, or Audience URI.
+For some identity providers, this can also be referred to as the Reply URL, Audience URL, or Audience URI.

 Entity ID braze_dashboard

-RelayState API key To enable IdP login, create an API key in the Developer Console under API Settings with sso.saml.login permissions.
+RelayState API key To enable identity provider login, go to Settings > API Keys and create an API key with sso.saml.login permissions.

 Service Provider (SP) initiated login within Azure AD

-Search for Braze in the search box, then select it from the result panel, then click Add.
+4. Search for Braze in the search box, select it from the result panel, then click Add.

 Step 2: Configure Azure AD single sign-on

-To configure the application in IdP-initiated mode, enter a URL that combines your Braze instance with the following pattern: https://<SUBDOMAIN>.braze.com/auth/saml/callback.
+4. Configure the application in IdP-initiated mode by entering a Reply URL that combines your Braze instance with the following pattern: https://<SUBDOMAIN>.braze.com/auth/saml/callback.

-If you want to configure the application in SP-initiated mode, click Set additional URLs and enter a URL that combines your Braze instance with the following pattern: https://<SUBDOMAIN>.braze.com/sign_in.
+6. If you want to configure the application in SP-initiated mode, select Set additional URLs and enter a sign on URL that combines your Braze instance with the following pattern: https://<SUBDOMAIN>.braze.com/sign_in.

-Braze expects the SAML assertions in a specific format.
+7. Format SAML assertions in the specific format expected by Braze.
 Refer to the following tabs on user attributes and user claims to understand how these attributes and values must be formatted.

 You can manage the values of these attributes from the User Attributes section on the Application Integration page.